Banana production in Ecuador: History

 Pink banana (Musa velutina) in a butterfly sanctuary in the cloud forests of Mindo, Ecuador.

 Production of bananas began in Ecuador in 1910.
 However, the industry did not experience a boom until 1948, when the government of President Galo Plaza began issuing agricultural credits, tariffs, building ports and a highway on the coast, and making efforts towards pest control.

 At its peak in the mid-1950s, Ecuador was the largest banana producer in the world.
-In 1954, five companies including Standard Fruit, United Fruit, and Noboa handled 80 percent of Ecuador's banana exports.
 A decade later, there were 3,000 banana farms in the country, each averaging approximately 158 acres in size.
 As of 1960, bananas exported from Ecuador accounted for 25 percent of the world's production, out-producing all of the Central American countries.